jul/BAD-ASS/source/BAD.rst

 * **Check with an end user** that he understands your model.
 * beware of exponential, when **n** items are connected to one another they have *n x ( n - 1 )*  connections ;

  Complicated is easier to do than simple, and most people confuse an obscure design with a brillant one.
- Complex is not complicated : complex is having a lot of simple unit interacting with each others.
+ Complex is not complicated : complex is having a lot of simple units interacting with each others.
  This is the definition of a complex system, hence something potentially chaotic.